SAP/luigi/docs/navigation-configuration.md

 The URL of the micro frontend which will be displayed in the main content area of your page.

 ### children
 An array, function or asynchronous function that returns an array of navigation nodes.
-Functions are executed once and their results stay cached until we receive `Luigi.configUpdated('navigation.nodes')` or `Luigi.configUpdated('navigation')` event, which trigger an immediate rebuild of the navigation tree.
+Functions are executed once and their results stay cached until we receive `Luigi.configChanged('navigation.nodes')` or `Luigi.configChanged('navigation')` event, which trigger an immediate rebuild of the navigation tree.

 ```javascript
   {